Gering's Maddux Janecek to continue swimming at Nebraska Wesleyan University

 “It was the right fit for me academically and they also wanted me to swim there,” Janecek said.
 “All the pieces just came together at the same time for me.”

-Janecek has physical attributes that has made breaststoke a good fit for him to focus on as well.
+Janecek has physical attributes that have made breaststroke a good fit for him.

 Janecek, who also specializes in the discus and shot put for the Gering track team, said he feels he is in the best shape of his life athletically this year.